StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 Then, cd into the created folder to and `$ ls` will display the _Makefile_.

 ### Install Amazon Web Service's Command Line Interface & Kubernetes Cluster Control
-Amazon Web Service's Command Line Interface is needed to access the infrastructure from the web server in an automatic fashion, e.g. to upload container images to the container repository provided by Amazon Web Service.
+Amazon Web Service's Command Line Interface is needed to access the infrastructure from the web server in an automatic fashion, e.g. to update the Kubernetes Cluster provided by Amazon Web Service with the latest container images.
 To install Amazon Web Service's Command Line Interface, cd into `infrastructure` and

 `$ make aws-command-line-tools`